Why is sleep important?

 - Irritability and agitation

-What causes a sleep disorder to develop?
+What causes a sleep problem to develop?

 Like lots of mental health conditions, there are a number of factors that can increase the chances of someone struggling with sleep disorder.
 These include: